mongodb-developer/mugs/workshop-atlas-stitch/README.md

 <details><summary>Click to know why it's not working</summary>

 It's not working for 2 reasons:
-- Firstly, you need to activate the anonymous authentification which is not enabled by default.
+- Firstly, you need to activate the anonymous authentication which is not enabled by default.
 - Secondly, you need to allow the "MongoDB Query Anywhere" feature to read this `stitch.movies` collection we created.
 By default, nothing is authorised.
 </details>